Native defects and impurities in talcum quasi-2D layers: Results and discussions

 Next, we conduct a comprehensive numerical study of vacancy defects and single substitutional impurities in a single-layer model of talcum on the HSE06 level of theory.
 Before we delve into the details of the electronic structure of each defect, we briefly discuss the formation energy of the considered defects from a broader perspective.
 To this end, we calculate the formation energy\cite{freysoldt_first-principles_2014} as

-where $E_{\text{tot}}[bulk]$ is the total energy of the pristine talc supercell, $E_{\text{tot}}[X^q]$ is the total energy of the defective talc supercell with defect $X$ in charge state $q$, $n_i$ is the number of added and removed atom of index $i$, $\mu_i$ is the chemical potential of atom $i$, $E_{\text{F}}$ is the Fermi energy, $E_{corr}$ is the charge correction term for $q \neq 0$ due to the periodic boundary condition.\cite{van2004first} Here, we use $\mu_i$ values of rich phases, therefore, the provided formation energy values are upper limits.
+where $E_{\text{tot}}[bulk]$ is the total energy of the pristine talc supercell, $E_{\text{tot}}[X^q]$ is the total energy of the defective talc supercell with defect $X$ in charge state $q$, $n_i$ is the number of added and removed atom of index $i$, $\mu_i$ is the chemical potential of atom $i$, $E_{\text{F}}$ is the Fermi energy, $E_{corr}$ is the charge correction term for $q \neq 0$ due to the periodic boundary condition, which is obtained for charged single layer supercells through the jellium charge corrections method introduced in Ref.~\cite{zhang_correcting_2023}.
+Here, we use $\mu_i$ values of rich phases, therefore, the provided formation energy values are upper limits.

 As shown in Table~\ref{tab:tab_form}, the formation energy of neutral defects and impurities in talc expends over a wide interval, starting at as low formation energies as 1.165~eV of the Sc$_{\text{Mg}}$ defect and ending at as high formation energy as 16.576~eV of the V$_{\text{Si}}$ defect.
 Among vacancies, the silicon, magnesium, and outer O(III.) oxygens possess especially high formation energies, while inner oxygen vacancies at the O(I.) and O(II.) sites, as well as the OH divacancy, exhibit moderate formation energies.
 However, hydrogen vacancy possesses relatively low formation energy and is likely to be found in as-grown talc samples.
 However, high-formation energy vacancies may also be created by electron irradiation, particularly the V$_{\text{O(II.)}}$, V$_{\text{O(I.)}}$, and V$_{\text{O}}$V$_{\text{H}}$.
 Here, we note that the formation of a single V$_{\text{O(II.)}}$ is rather unlikely compared to the V$_{\text{O}}$V$_{\text{H}}$ divacancy since, for the V$_{\text{O(II.)}}$ defect, a hydrogen atom is left in the lattice, which may diffuse away.